obidam/m2poc2019/projects/README.md

 ## Suggestions

-You are encouraged to seek out for your own ideas and propositions for project.
+You are encouraged to seek out for your own ideas and propositions for your project.
 Here is a list of possible projects to be conducted during the 1.5 days.

 ### Clustering